Artist Statement

 Rebecca Webb received her BFA from the School of the Museum of Fine Arts and Tufts University in 1990, and pursued graduate studies in painting at New York University's Steinhardt School, as well as photography and museum studies at Harvard University.

 Her honors include two grants from the William Male Foundation, residencies at the High Desert Test Site in Joshua Tree, CA, and the Millay Artists Colony in Austerlitz, NY, a finalist nomination for the 2019 San Diego Orchid Award for her series Hado, a nomination for the 2017 San Diego Art Prize, and a shortlist for the John Chervinsky Award at the Griffin Museum of Photography.
 Her work is held in private and public collections.
-This summer she is embarking on a three year ceramic sculpture residency at the Anderson Ranch in Colorado.
+This summer (2026) she is embarking on a three year ceramic sculpture residency at the Anderson Ranch in Colorado.

 Webb is also a curator and project manager.
-She continues provide art consulting services in hospitality and corporate settings.
+She provides art consulting services in hospitality and corporate settings.
 In 2018, she produced an immersive "24 hour" installation Ama: Into the Deep for Wonderspaces at the Lafayette Hotel in San Diego, California, and curated the exhibition San Diego: The Architecture of Four Ecologies at the La Jolla Historical Society in La Jolla, California.
 ‘Four Ecologies’ was called one of the “most memorable” exhibitions in San Diego by the San Diego Union Tribune “2018 shows us what San Diego's art scene aspires to be.”
 In 2014, Webb launched and curated/produced the Filmatic Festival at UCSD to present immersive experiences at the intersection of science, cinema, and technology, which ran annually until 2016.